stephengreen/academic-kickstart/content/project/inference/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 image:
-  caption: "Parameter inference for GW150914, comparing standard sampler (blue) and neural network (orange)."
+  caption: "Inferred masses for eight events from the first Graviational-Wave Transient Catalog, comparing neural posterior estimation (in color) versus a standard sampler (in gray).
+90% credible regions are shown."
   focal_point: ""
   preview_only: false